atenie/devmate/README.md

 receive price changes alarms when the Stock price changes reach their defined thresholds."

+I've used Java Spring for the backend part, ReactJS for the frontend, and there is a Amazon AWS RDS solution with the credentials in the application.properties file.

 Potential items/ideas/ are marked _like this._
 What hasn't been done, is marked ~~like this.~~